AhmedMagdi8/Instatus-Activity-Log/README.md

-Sure!
-Here's the README content formatted using `#` and links, ready to be copied into your README file:

----

 # Instatus-Activity-Log

 Instatus Task

 ## Description

 Instatus-Activity-Log is a web application designed to log and display activity statuses.
-The app is deployed on AWS Elastic Beanstalk and S3.

 ## Deployment